 Nature walks bring you close to nature.
 The nature walk trails listed here are found in the national parks or associated protected areas.
 There are several nature trails outside the protected areas in private and community lands and forest that are not included here but depending on your interests would be included in your itinerary.
 Do not hesitant to request for more information concerning an area you are interested in exploring.

 Mgahinga Gorilla National Park has walking opportunities along the foothills of the Virunga volcanoes.
-This experience brings you close to nature and offers the chances of spotting exotic bird species along with captivating views of the surrounding lakes and agricultural villages.
-You walk through a variety of wild vegetation including the bamboo forests.
+This experience offers you chances of spotting exotic bird species along with captivating views of the surrounding lakes and agricultural villages.
+You will walk through a variety of wild vegetation including the bamboo forests.

 Guided walks in Lake Mburo National Park lead you to the salt lick, a place often frequented by wildlife with a viewing platform.
 Rubanga forest has trails that offer opportunities to enjoy the variety of birds that call the forest their home.
-You can also choose to explore the park on a horse and or squad bike.
+You can also choose to explore the park on a horse and to cycling.

 Kibale national park has trails maintained for nature walks.
 The forest hike or walk last anything to 3 hours or less depending on your interests and time.
 You are likely to sight a number of primates, mammals, several bird species found in the forest.
 A night nature walk is available for those in search of nocturnal animals and birds like Bush babies, Pottos, Genet cats, Civets, Bats and Owls.

-Nature Walks in Kidepo Valleygive the visitors close viewing of the wildlife.
+Nature Walks in Kidepo Valley national park give the visitors close viewing of the wildlife, the walks are around the Apoka tourism centre where the ranger guide takes you on a 1-2 hour walk.
 Animals you are likely to see include Elephants, Zebras, and Reedbuck.

 Semuliki national park offers walks to the ‘male and female’ hot springs, where you are likely to encounter primate species like red-tailed monkeys, black-and-white colobus monkeys, and grey-cheeked mangabey.
 You will enjoy the fullness of the forest with butterflies, birds chirping away and ‘endless’ tree and shrub species.
 A highlight of the walk is the opportunity to cook eggs and plantains in the female hot springs.